snowplow/snowplowanalytics.com/_posts/2018-02-13-dataflow-runner-0.4.0-released/index.md

     ...
 {% endhighlight %}

+**TODO BEN TO EXPLAIN PRECISELY WHICH FILES ARE DOWNLOADED AND PRINTED OUT, AND IN WHAT SCENARIOS.**

 <h2 id="tags">2.
 Reducing logging noise</h2>

-We've also improved logging in the sense that each step will produce only one line of log throughout the lifetime of the cluster.
+We have also reduced the "noisiness" of our logging, with each jobflow step now producing only one informational line throughout the lifetime of the cluster.

+**TODO BEN CAN YOU DEFINE WHAT one informational line MEANS?
+ADD A BIT MORE DETAIL HERE**

 This is in contrast with the previous approach which consisted of outputting every step state every fifteen seconds.